 The acceptance probability is proportional to the ratio of a function of the energy of the old and new states in classical simulated annealing.
 This discourages beneficial hops if there are energy peaks between minima.
-QA uses probabilistic tunneling to allow occasional jumps through high energy peaks as in Fig. 8.
+QA uses probabilistic tunneling to allow occasional jumps through high energy peaks.